 - photograph printed using a color LASER printer

-- cup of ordinary water and a sponge
+- a cup of ordinary water and a sponge

 First, prep up your wood and sand it smooth, and ensure the surface is clean and dust-free.
 Next, find your image and size it the way you want.
 You may need to mirror images that have printing on them.
 Apply a layer of polyurethane to the board, coating the complete surface with an even layer.
-Take your image and center it above your prepped board, and carefully place it down, then gently, but evenly press it into the poly to remove the bubbles/air gaps.
-If it's not touching the polyurethane, the photo won't transfer.
+Take your photo and center it above your prepped board, carefully place it down, and then gently but evenly press it into the poly to remove the bubbles/air gaps.
+If it’s not touching the polyurethane, the photo won’t transfer.
 Allow the polyurethane to completely dry.